luandretta/network/README.md

 * unfollow other users, so that I can remove their post from my feed.
 * be followed, so that I can know that other users read my posts.
 * view the number of likes on each post, so that I can see which is the most popular or viral.
+* read the comments of posts, so that I can know the thoughts from others users and follow them.
+* like other people's comments on posts, so that I can let them know I enjoyed their comment.